akk0ga/asciimage/README.md

 # Asciimage
-This program can convert any image to ASCII art (update is coming soon with precise mod to do more realistic art)
+This program can convert any image to ASCII art

 # Dependencies
 - PIL